Fewer than 90 spots available for Fall 2025. Don't wait to apply!

 At the end of each theme, learners present their projects to peers, parents, and guests in a celebratory Expo Day.
-Beyond developing key skills, our themes get teens excited about learning.
-96% of our learners agree that Prisma themes are "hard fun."
+Beyond developing key skills valued by colleges, workplaces, and society, our themes get teens excited about learning in a real-world, personalized way.

 “I like having a clear purpose for what I’m learning, instead of just being told ‘do this thing,'" says Aaron, 10th grader at Prisma.